/open · transparent metrics

 Nginx

-Reverse proxy, SSL termination, and static file serving.
+Reverse proxy, SSL termination, static file serving.
 Still the gold standard for a reason.

 Docker

 Every service runs containerised.
-Deployments are predictable, rollbacks are fast, and nothing "works on my machine".
+Predictable deploys, fast rollbacks, nothing "works on my machine".

 Hetzner Cloud

 Infrastructure hosted in Germany.
-Good performance, fair pricing, and the data stays in Europe.
+Good performance, fair pricing, data stays in Europe.

 Valpero has three plans.
-That is intentional.
-We do not have a dozen tiers designed to confuse you, and we do not have an "Enterprise" tier with a contact us button hiding a price that depends on how much we think you can pay.
+That's intentional.
+No dozen tiers designed to confuse you, no "Enterprise" tier with a contact us button hiding a price that depends on how much we think you can pay.

-The Free plan gives you real monitoring — 3 monitors at 5-minute intervals — with no expiration date.
-The Starter plan (€9/mo) covers individuals and small projects who need speed and reliability.
-The Pro plan (€24/mo) covers serious production infrastructure that cannot afford to miss a second.
+The Free plan gives you real monitoring — 1 monitor, 10-min interval — with no expiration.
+Basic (€9/mo) covers individuals and small projects who need speed and reliability.
+Pro (€24/mo) covers serious production infrastructure that can't afford to miss a second.

-We do not charge per seat, per alert, or per API call.
-If we ever change our pricing, existing customers get a minimum of 60 days notice and the option to leave, no questions asked.
-That is the deal.
+No charge per seat, alert, or API call.
+If we ever change pricing, existing customers get min.
+60 days notice and the option to leave.
+That's the deal.

 Done